 – Order your tickets with our exclusive Tours-tickets.com discount code ‘THINGS10AMSTERDAM’ and get 10% extra off –

 Can I visit the Heineken Experience in a wheelchair?

 The majority if the Heineken Experience is wheelchair accessible.
 There is however one part which isn’t but you can skip this part by using the elevator.
 You can request a wheelchair free of charge via info<at>heinekenexperience.com.

 Is there a queue for the Heineken Experience?

-Is the Heineken Experience a still being used as brewery?
+Is the Heineken Experience a still being used as a brewery?

-No, there is a mini brewery to give visitors an insight on how Heineken beer is being brewed, but the it’s no a production location anymore.
+No, there is a mini brewery to give visitors an insight on how Heineken beer is being brewed, but it’s not a production location anymore.
 The location of the Heineken Experience in the city centre is not practical for today’s demand.

-How much time do I need for the Heineken Experience?
+How much time do I need for the Heineken Experience tour?

 Yes, children under 18 can be brought under adult supervision.